 - United Front Against Riverblindness (UFAR) has been making significant progress toward control and elimination of riverblindness in several regions of the Democratic Republic of Congo (DRC).
 Begun by our own Dr. Daniel Shungu, UFAR’s enormous success in the Congo has drawn the attention of other non-governmental organizations (NGO’s) so that now UFAR’s mission has extended treatment for other neglected tropical diseases.
 Your contributions will help provide training, treatment and hope for a healthier life for millions of people in the DRC.

 Please include your form with your Christmas Card and check made out to “Princeton United Methodist Church” and return or mail to the church office by December 11th.

 We will decorate the church inside and out for the Advent and Christmas season with wreaths.

 On Christmas Eve, our sanctuary will be adorned with beautiful poinsettias given to the church in honor or in memory of friends and loved ones.
 You may also choose to give a gift to Poinsettia Alternative which is used for the continued development and maintenance of our garden and landscaping.
 Poinsettias may be picked up following the 8:00 pm Christmas Eve Service

-If you would like to order poinsettias please contact the office for pricing and order forms.
-Deadline for orders is Sunday, December 11th.
+If you would like to donate a wreath or order poinsettias please contact the office for pricing and order forms.
+Deadline for orders is December 9th.